denkacn/I2AIExtension/README.md

 5. Install **I2AIExtension** via the Package Manager using: https://github.com/denkacn/I2AIExtension.git
 6. Open the plugin window:  **Tools → I2 Localization AI Translate Extension Window**
 7. Select the **LanguageSourceAsset** you want to configure.
-8. Add an **AiTranslateProvider** (both local and external providers are supported, Open AI, Ollama, LM Studio) and select it.
+8. Add an **AiTranslateProvider** (both local and external providers are supported, Open AI, Ollama, LM Studio, DeepSeek) and select it.
 9. Add a **prompt**, if needed and select it.
 10. Select **Source** and **Destination** languages.
 11. Click **Display Terms** to show all terms.